2020 Mini Celebration FAQs

 Some department coordinators have also reserved virtual space following their respective celebration to allow for additional conversations and interaction among students and faculty.

 Family and friends will be able to participate in the mini celebrations, though there is a limit to the virtual space capacity.
 Each graduating student can register for up to seven connections to view the live celebration.
+Multiple people may be able to watch from a single connection, therefore the limit is based on connections rather than the number of people.
 Students will receive these links from the academic department or program hosting the mini celebration so that you may invite family and friends.

 Undergraduate and graduate speakers will play active roles in recognizing the Class of 2020 this May and will participate in the in-person ceremony in 2021.